davisanc/AzureSecurityLabs/README.md

 ```
 PS c:\> Set-ExecutionPolicy RemoteSigned
 ```
-You may need to login again to your Azure subscription with **Connect-AzureRmAccount** or **az login**
+You may need to login again to your Azure subscription with **Connect-AzureRmAccount** or **az login**.
 Make sure you are on the right subscription

+2. Now run the following PS command needed to enable the Firewall
 ```
 Register-AzureRmProviderFeature -FeatureName AllowAzureFirewall -ProviderNamespace Microsoft.Network
 ```